penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/07_create_agent_loop_workflow.md

 ## Configure Agent Workflow
 1. Configure the Trigger Activity.
 Since we are building a conversational agent, we need to use a Request trigger that allows the agent to be called from a chat surface/application.
-    - Click the `Add a tigger` activity
+    - Click the `Add a trigger` activity

         ![Add a Trigger](./images/07_06_add_a_trigger.png ("add a trigger"))